afollestad/material-dialogs/README.md

 }
 ```

-MAKE SURE you're using the jCenter repository, Android Studio uses this repository by default.
+***Make sure*** you're using the jCenter repository, Android Studio uses this repository by default.

 Using a plus sign for the version will make sure you always have the latest version.
 It's likely that
 this library will be updated often to fix and improve things, so it isn't recommended to stay fixed at a